emrahcom/emrah-bullseye-templates/docs/jitsi-cluster.md

 ##### 2.1.1 Machine features

-At least 4 cores and 8 GB RAM (no recording / no streaming)\
+At least 4 cores and 8 GB RAM
-At least 8 cores and 8 GB RAM (with recording/streaming)

 ##### 2.1.2 DNS record for JMS